6ig6or6/city-list-test-task/readme.md

 Also, you may run the app using your IDE

-The first user to be registered will receive ROLE_ALLOWED_EDIT.
+Due to the absence of any requirements for registration process, the first user to be registered will receive ROLE_ALLOWED_EDIT, others will  get ROLE_USER.
+This logic is to be improved as soon as there will be strict requirements.

 Swagger API will be available on http://localhost:8081/list-app/swagger-ui/index.html